Diet In Diabetes-Part 1

 4] Type of food one eats:-

 In one of my earlier blogs, I had mentioned a Food Pyramid-this shows what a normal person should eat the most and what to eat the least.
 The same rule applies to a diabetic too, but with a cap on calories to be consumed.
+Any one with diabetes must focus on getting more fiber in his or her diet.
+This way you get complex carbohydrates and less of simple carbs( as in the product shown below)

 How much calories you need daily:-